-After updating to Linux Base Pack PowerPack version 111, you must align the "Linux: SSH Cache Worker" Dynamic Application to continue monitoring.
-This Dynamic Application acts as a cache producer for all the Dynamic Applications.
+If you are upgrading the "Linux Base Pack" PowerPack from version 110 or earlier, you must align the "Linux: SSH Cache Worker" Dynamic Application to continue monitoring.
+This Dynamic Application acts as a cache producer for all of the Dynamic Applications in the PowerPack.